 Along came the wearable companies, from the waterproof Fitbits to the Garmin Swim watch, with wrist-strapped devices that purported to be able to tell you your heart rate at any given time while wearing it.
 While all of them will measure heart rate on land, not all of them will be able to measure heart rate in the water.

-And the reason for this is because wrist-based fitness trackers use that flashing green light (called optical heart rate sensors) to measure blood volume against your skin to generate a heart rate reading.
+And the reason for this is that wrist-based fitness trackers use that flashing green LED lights (called optical heart rate sensors) to measure blood volume against your skin to generate a heart rate reading.

 Although wearable companies will happily tell you how accurate their optical sensors are, this is only in a best case scenario (i.e. when you are dry and barely moving your arms).